This entry is also available in: Español

 - Sour cream.
 If you can’t find mexican sour cream you can also make a combination of regular cream and yogurt with a 1:1 ratio.

-- Fried beans and red mexican rice can be both excelente side dishes.
+- Refried beans and red mexican rice can be both excelente side dishes.

-- 100 gr Queso fresco /or Feta, crumbled
+- 1 ½ cups Queso fresco or Feta, crumbled

 - Canola oil